Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Introduction

-We now sketch the proof idea for the first estimate in the above display since they share similar ideas.
-We proceed by analyzing the contribution in $Z_{n}(\beta)$ from the $I$-level sets, which are individuals at generation $n$ located in a certain interval $I$.
-Notice that the $(\beta n,\infty)$-level set contributes negatively in $Z_{n}(\beta)$ and the $(-\infty, \beta n/2)$-level set's contribution in $Z_{n}(\beta) $ is negligible.
-The crucial observation is that, in order to have $ Z_{n}(\beta)>e^{\Delta n}$, there must exist some $1\le k\le\beta n/2$ such that \begin{enumerate}[(i)] \item the size of the $(\beta n-k, \beta n-k+1)$-level set is unusually large: the exponential growth rate (Malthusian exponent) exceeds its expectation by some positive constant depending on $\Delta$; \item the contribution from the $(\beta n-k, \beta n-k+1)$-level set beats the $\frac{2}{\beta n}$ fraction of the negative contribution $(\beta n,\infty)$-level set, this imposes a constraint on the growth rate of the $(\beta n,\infty)$-level set. \end{enumerate} If we only consider the large deviation event described in (i), the probability cost is $e^{-\Theta(n)}$.
-However, as established in \cite{AHS19}, conditioned on this large deviation event, with probability $1-e^{-\Theta(n^2)}$, the branching random walk must hit a specific "target region" (shadow in Figure \ref{f1}).
-Conversely, based on the study of the lower deviation probability in branching random walk models~\cite{CH20,Zhang23}, the second event incurs a probability cost of $e^{-\Theta(n^2)}$ if the branching random walk hits a certain "forbidden region" (pink in Figure \ref{f1}).
+We now sketch the proof idea for the first estimate in the above display, since the two estimates are handled similarly.
+We proceed by analyzing the contribution in $Z_{n}(\beta)$ from the $I$-level sets, which counts the individuals at generation $n$ located in a certain interval $I$.
+Notice that the $(\beta n,\infty)$-level set contributes negatively in $Z_{n}(\beta)$ and the contribution of the $(-\infty, \beta n/2)$-level set in $Z_{n}(\beta) $ is negligible.
+The crucial observation is that, in order to have $ Z_{n}(\beta)>e^{\Delta n}$, there must exist some $1\le k\le\beta n/2$ such that \begin{enumerate}[label=(\roman*)] \item the size of the $(\beta n-k, \beta n-k+1)$-level set is unusually large: the exponential growth rate (Malthusian exponent) exceeds its expectation by some positive constant depending on $\Delta$; \item the contribution from the $(\beta n-k, \beta n-k+1)$-level set beats the $\frac{2}{\beta n}$ fraction of the negative contribution from the $(\beta n,\infty)$-level set, imposing a constraint on the growth rate of the latter. \end{enumerate} If we only consider the large deviation event described in (i), the probability cost is $e^{-\Theta(n)}$.
+However, as established in \cite{AHS19}, conditioned on this large deviation event, with probability $1-e^{-\Theta(n^2)}$, the branching random walk must hit a specific "target region" (shaded in Figure \ref{f1}).
+On the other hand, based on the study of the lower deviation probability in branching random walk models~\cite{CH20,Zhang23}, the second event incurs a probability cost of $e^{-\Theta(n^2)}$ if the branching random walk hits a certain "forbidden region" (pink in Figure \ref{f1}).
 Elementary calculations demonstrate that the target region is entirely contained within the forbidden region.
 This contradiction provides us with the desired decay rate.